-They cover topics ranging from the latest film releases, all the way to gift shopping ideas.
-Here you’ll find a breakdown of the Topics they cover.
+They cover topics ranging from the latest film releases, all the way to gift-shopping ideas.
+Here you’ll find a breakdown of the topics they cover.

 Anything to do with independent film is always on the radar for IndieWire.
-For example, under the IndieWire Film section on their website, once a month they make a new ‘The 7 Best Movies new to Netflix in (Insert month here)’ post.
+For example, under the IndieWire Film section on their website, once a month they make a new ‘The 7 Best Movies New to Netflix in (Insert month here)’ post.

 In the film section of the IndieWire website, we can view ‘best of the decade posts’.
-Here, they list over roundups of the top performances, movies, directors et cetera.
+Here, they list roundups of the top performances, movies, directors et cetera.
 They then give us in-depth detailing about the core reasons on why they’re worthy of the top spots.
 In the same section, you can also find interviews and an Indie box office section; listing new and upcoming releases, alongside information about their respective distributors, budgets as well as gross earnings.

 They also have links to their articles on the Emmys, alongside Emmy predictions.
 These give us a deeper look into the decision-making that may go into nominating contestants and choosing winners.
-The Emmys is a reward ceremony that recognises excellence in various areas of television and emerging media.
+The Emmys is a reward ceremony that recognizes excellence in various areas of television and emerging media.

 This section focuses on the most recent awards given out by the most esteemed award ceremonies and film festivals.
-There’s also a few past honorable mentions.
+There are also a few past honorable mentions.
 Here you can find the ‘Awards calendar’ subsection; where you’ll be able to see a detailed timeline of tonnes of upcoming award ceremonies and when they’ll be announced.